Christine-horrocks/Thermostat/README.md

 Navigate to the foulder in your Finder and open the thermostat.html file using a web browser.

+To run the tests, simply open the SpecRunner.html file using a web browser.

 ### Positives:
 - I was able to use JavaScript syntax to write the business logic.